dqanshi/googlehangoutsbot/README.md

 The configuration files (config.json and cookie.json) should be in a different directory:
 * `/Users/_usernamehere_/Library/Application Support/hangupsbot`

-### Open config.json that the bot actually reads from
-1. `cd ~/Library/Application\ Support/hangupsbot/`
-2. `subl .`
-3. Changes you make to the config.json will be reflected once you save the file then stop/start the bot

 ### Update the bot from github:
 1. `cd /your-path-to-program/hangoutsbot/hangupsbot`
 2. `git pull`